Reap what you sow

 I realize he isn’t interested in having a conversation.
 I compliment his choice of apparel again and let him be.

-This must seem trivial.
+This seems trivial.
 As I write this, I wonder if I’m making a big deal over nothing.
-But I know I am not.
+But maybe I'm not.
 God is the grand Engineer and the things which seem coincidental are not.
 They are Him...His confirmation, and dare I say, downright affirmation.
-Not so much in the material produced but in the faithfulness to produce it.

-So my small encounter early this morning with a guy in a familiar T-shirt was a big encounter with the God of the universe...sweetly and tenderly assuring me that small things matter.
+So my small encounter early this morning with a guy in a familiar T-shirt wasn't such a small encounter.
 Consistency matters.
 Obedience matters.
-Surrender to His design matters.

 Every child even gets a S.W.A.T. emblazoned T-shirt.
 I am excited to see when and where they will turn up.